• banner image

 If you’re struggling with some of these issues, we can get you the help you need to reduce your symptoms, get better, and flourish.

-Emily Malachosky, MSW, LSW
+Emily Malachosky, MSW, LSW(she/her/hers)

 I’m a psychotherapist and licensed social worker who specializes in the treatment of anxiety, depression, trauma, and grief.
 I also work with folks who are struggling with chronic illness, life transitions, relationship issues, disordered eating, aging, and self-esteem.